sadab-halim/Interview-Questions/DBMS/README.md

    - This is the last state in the life cycle of a transaction.
    - After entering the committed state or aborted state, the transaction finally enters into a terminated state where its life cycle finally comes to an end.

-## ACID Properties:
+## ACID Properties ✅
 To ensure the consistency of the database, certain properties are followed by all the transactions occurring in the system.
 These properties are called as ACID Properties of a transaction.

-- **Atomicity** –
+- **Atomicity**
    - This property ensures that either the transaction occurs completely or it does not occur at all.
-   - In other words, it ensures that no transaction occurs partially.
+   - Basically, it ensures that no transaction occurs partially.

 - **Consistency** –
    - This property ensures that integrity constraints are maintained.
    - In other words, it ensures that the database remains consistent before and after the transaction.

 - **Isolation** –
-   - This property ensures that multiple transactions can occur simultaneously without causing any inconsistency.
+   - This property states that a data of transaction T1 which is in execution, then transaction T2 cannot access the result of transaction T1 until the operations of a transaction T1 is completed.
-   - The resultant state of the system after executing all the transactions is the same as the state that would be achieved if the transactions were executed serially one after the other.
+   - Or, we can say that a user cannot perform the same operation in multiple transactions at the same time.
+The execution of all transaction should be isolated from other transaction.

 - **Durability** –
    - This property ensures that all the changes made by a transaction after its successful execution are written successfully to the disk.
    - It also ensures that these changes exist permanently and are never lost even if there occurs a failure of any kind.

 ## Schedules:
 The order in which the operations of multiple transactions appear for execution is called as a schedule.
 - **Serial Schedules** –
    - All the transactions execute serially one after the other.
    - When one transaction executes, no other transaction is allowed to execute.
-   - Serial schedules are always- Consistent, Recoverable, Cascadeless and Strict. ●
+   - Serial schedules are always- Consistent, Recoverable, Cascadeless and Strict.

 - **Non-Serial Schedules** –
    - Multiple transactions execute concurrently.
    - Operations of all the transactions are inter leaved or mixed with each other.